1. Home

 The Christmas Market by the Rothenburg Dom

-Just over 5 months ago my family and I were enjoying Spaghetti Eis in Rothenburg… this time I arrived in the middle of a snowstorm.
-It felt good to be on familiar (if cold) ground.
+It felt good to be on familiar, if chilly, ground.
 My new friend Paula and I wandered to the Plönlein, admired a snowy view, shopped the Christmas Market, and enjoyed a delicious lunch at Der Reichsküchenmeister (we even had the same waiter who was there in July… watch for the guy with the Kentucky belt buckle).
-The Christmas Market in Rothenburg sprawls around the Dom, and has far fewer stalls than Nuremburg, but the town itself is one big year-round Christmas Market with plenty of shops selling Christmas décor and treats.
-There are 4 or 5 Käthe Wohlfahrt stores.
-(And it was nice to duck in when the rain started).
-It’s such an enchanting city, the snow just made it better.
+The Christmas Market in Rothenburg sprawls around the Dom and has far fewer stalls than in Nuremberg, but the town itself is one big year-round Christmas Market with plenty of shops selling Christmas décor and treats.
+There are 4 or 5 Käthe Wohlfahrt stores that were great to duck into when the rain started.
+It’s such an enchanting city; the snow just made it better.

 Snow in Rothenburg